azimuth-cloud/azimuth-config/docs/CAPI-mgmt/01-prerequisites.md

 ### Networking

-The Cluster API architecture relies on a CAPI management cluster in order to run Kubernetes operators which directly interact with the OpenStack APIs.
+The Cluster API architecture relies on a CAPI management cluster in order to run Kubernetes operators which directly interact with the cloud APIs.
+In the OpenStack case, the [Cluster API Provider OpenStack (CAPO)](https://github.com/kubernetes-sigs/cluster-api-provider-openstack) is used.

 This management cluster has two main requirements in order to operate: